neilramaswamy/spark-at-scale/README.md

 helm install sparkoperator spark-operator/spark-operator --namespace spark-operator --set sparkJobNamespace=spark-apps,enableWebhook=true
 ```

 I actually ran into an issue where the operator was unable to pull an image from GCR.
 I was able to find this out because when I did `k get pods --all-namespaces`, I saw that the pod for the operator had status of ImagePullBackoff.
-I fixed this by changing the image for the deployment to be a spark operator image on a GCR instance within the same project as my GKE cluster.
+I fixed this by changing the image for the deployment to be a spark operator image on a GCR instance within the same project as my GKE cluster (I pulled the [image](gcr.io/spark-operator/spark-operator:v1beta2-1.3.0-3.1.1) from GCR locally, tagged it, and re-pushed it to my own GCR instance).

 Fix: